Conflux-Chain/CIPs/CIPs/cip-37.md

 INPUT: a conflux-base32-address

-OUTPUT: a conflux-hex-address (20 bytes) and a chain-id (4 bytes)
+OUTPUT: a conflux-hex-address (20 bytes) and a network-id (4 bytes)

 1. Treating the address as an ASCII-string, split at `":"`.
-If the resulting array has 2 items, treat them as `chain-prefix-raw` and `payload-raw`.
-If the resulting array has 3 items, treat them as `chain-prefix-raw`, `type-prefix`, and `payload-raw`.
-Otherwise, reject.
+If the resulting array has less than 2 items, reject.
+We treat the first item as `network-prefix-raw`, and the last item as `payload-raw`.
+Any other items in-between are treated as optional key-value pairs.

-2. Parse **chain-id**:
+2. Parse **network-id**:

 ```
-    match chain-prefix-raw
+    match network-prefix-raw
-        case "cfx":     1029    // might be revised if mainnet chain-id changes
+        case "cfx":     1029
         case "cfxtest": 1
         case "cfx1029": reject
         case "cfx1":    reject